Sidaril/NexusLogistics/README.md

 - **Original Author:** qlvlp-com
 - **Original Mod:** PackageLogistic

+---

-## Features
+## How It Works

-NexusLogistics creates a global, invisible storage network that automatically supplies all your production buildings and personal inventory needs.
+NexusLogistics creates a global, invisible storage network that acts as a central hub for all your resources.
+Here's the basic concept:

+* **Producers Add to the Network:** Any building that generates items (like Miners, Smelters, Assemblers, and Logistics Stations set to "Supply") will automatically add their output to the central "Nexus" storage.
+* **Consumers Take from the Network:** Any building that requires items (like Assemblers, Labs, Power Plants, Turrets, and Logistics Stations set to "Demand") will automatically draw what they need from the Nexus.
+* **It's All Connected:** This happens instantaneously and across any distance, without the need for logistics vessels for the items managed by this mod.
+Your entire industrial empire is treated as one interconnected inventory.

+## Key Features

-- **Central Remote Storage:** All items supplied by logistics stations, storage boxes, and miners are pooled into a central "nexus" storage.
+* **Central Remote Storage:** All items supplied by logistics stations, storage boxes, and miners are pooled into a central "nexus" storage.
-- **Automatic Supply Network:** Buildings that require items (Assemblers, Labs, Power Plants, Turrets, etc.) will automatically draw what they need from the nexus.
+* **Automatic Supply Network:** Buildings that require items (Assemblers, Labs, Power Plants, Turrets, etc.) will automatically draw what they need from the nexus.
-- **Personal Logistics:** Automatically replenishes filtered items in your main inventory and fills requests in your personal logistics slots.
+* **Personal Logistics:** Automatically replenishes filtered items in your main inventory and fills requests in your personal logistics slots.
-- **Automatic Proliferation:** Items added to the network can be automatically sprayed with Proliferator MK.I, II, or III.
+* **Automatic Proliferation:** Items added to the network can be automatically sprayed with Proliferator MK.I, II, or III.
 This can be toggled to consume proliferator points or be free.
-- **Item Limit Control:** A new UI allows you to set a storage limit for every item in the network, preventing overproduction of specific resources.
+* **Item Limit Control:** A new UI allows you to set a storage limit for every item in the network, preventing overproduction of specific resources.
-- **"Infinite" Cheats:** Optional toggles for infinite items, minerals, buildings, soil pile, ammo, and fleet units.
+* **"Infinite" Cheats:** Optional toggles for infinite items, minerals, buildings, soil pile, ammo, and fleet units.
-- **In-Game GUI:** Manage all features through two intuitive in-game windows.
+* **In-Game GUI:** Manage all features through two intuitive in-game windows.

 ## Installation

 This mod requires the following to be installed first:

 -   BepInEx
 -   DSPModSave

-1. Make sure you have both BepInEx and DSPModSave installed for Dyson Sphere Program.
+1. Ensure you have both **BepInEx** and **DSPModSave** installed for Dyson Sphere Program.
 2. Download the latest release of `NexusLogistics.dll` from the Releases page.
 3. Place the `NexusLogistics.dll` file into your `Dyson Sphere Program/BepInEx/plugins/` folder.
 4. Launch the game.
 A configuration file will be generated at `Dyson Sphere Program/BepInEx/config/com.Sidaril.dsp.NexusLogistics.cfg` on the first run.